Storage

 The benefit of separating storage and compute is the ability to scale compute and storage resources independently.
 As compute needs peak, only CPUs are deployed.
 As your storage needs increase, only the storage footprint increases.

-To accomplish this, the analytics schema sets on a FUSE-based filesystem which keeps track of metadata indicating which data blocks are live and where to find them.
+To accomplish this, analytics tables sit on a FUSE-based filesystem which keeps track of metadata indicating which data blocks are live and where to find them.
 The storage works by aggregating writes into a single file - when a block is overwritten, it is marked stale and the metadata is updated to point to the new location for the data.
 When reads are executed, the metadata points the query to the block location and performs a direct read.
 Since full pages are sized 256KB and always flushed this performs well.
 When writing large blocks of consecutive data it works great because they can be tracked using ranges rather than individual blocks.

 On-disk storage (rowstore)

-Standard Postgres heap tables are stored on-disk up to 500GB.
+Standard Postgres heap tables are stored on-disk up to 1 TB.
+For new instances Hydra has an initial on-disk storage “soft limit” of 500 GB, which can be raised by contacting support@hydra.so.
 To learn about how continuous backups and point-in-time recovery, navigate to our backups documentation.